OlavAusland/MH-CaptchaSolver/README.md

 ## Project Structure
 #### CaptchaSolver.py
 This si a script which takes in a path ('--path') to an image and outputs a prediction.
-It has a '--verbose' option which gives outputs more information about each prediction step.
+It has a '--verbose' option which outputs more information about each prediction step.

 #### Example.py
 Example file on how to use the two prediction models together to sucessfully predict and output the final prediction